stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 ### Slack Tokens:

-You will need the Slack App and Bot User tokens when deploying the application.
+You need the Slack App and Bot User tokens when deploying the app.
 When configuring your app at https://api.slack.com/apps/ you can find / generate these tokens.<br>
 - App token:
   - You can generate the App token under `Settings / Basic Information / App-Level Tokens`.
-  - You will need to give it the scope `connections:write`.
+  - You need to give it the scope `connections:write`.
-  - The name does not matter, and you **can** retrieve this token at a later date from the same location.
+  - The name doesn't matter, and you **can** retrieve this token at a later date from the same location.

 - Bot User Token:
   - You can find the Bot User token under `Settings / Install App / OAuth Tokens`.